 High Commission, Embassy or Consulate of Cyprus for up-to-date information.

-Cyprus is a divided island, with approximately the northern third occupied by Turkey and border controls in place between the north and the Republic of Cyprus.
+Cyprus is a divided island, with approximately the northern third occupied by Turkey and with checkpoints between the north and the Republic of Cyprus.

 Entry to Cyprus is only legal through certain airports and seaports.

 To visit Cyprus, you must enter through a legal entry port.
 The legal entry ports are the airports of Larnaca and Paphos and the seaports of Larnaca, Limassol, Latsi and Paphos.